calum-chamberlain/ESCI451-Python/README.md

 ## Getting started

 To run these notebooks locally you will need to install the required Python packages.
 If you are taking this as a course at VUW this should have been done for you.
-Otherwise, you will need an anazonda or miniconda installation.
+Otherwise, you will need an anaconda or miniconda installation.
 To get miniconda follow the [instructions here](https://docs.conda.io/en/latest/miniconda.html).

 Then install the required packages listed in the `environment.yml` file using conda: